aadilkadiwal/webboard/README.md

 ## Running the Project on Local Machine
 ---
-Open Terminal and set a path where the project is cloned or downloaded.
+Open Command Prompt and set a path where the project is cloned or downloaded.

 For Example, My Project is located on the desktop.